-The Finance Minister’s new set of Credit Card Rules (in 2009) have passed their last hurdle and will be coming into effect slowly over the next little while.
+The Finance Minister’s new set of Credit Card Rules (in 2009) passed their last hurdle and are now in effect.
 Before anyone starts popping champagne corks, this is not a sweeping set of changes (or even a maximum usury charge), but it is a nice start to the issues.

 Some of the highlights of the new credit card rules are: